nekoyamao/keyboards/neo/ergo/readme.md

 * **One Shot Keys**: Supported
 * **QMK settings in Vial**:  Supported and all features in Vial QMK settings are available

-For more information, please see [linked blog](https://note.com/nekoyamaou/n/n73237d7be569).
+For more information, please see [blog](https://note.com/nekoyamaou/n/n73237d7be569).

 ## VERY IMPORTANT